phauer/comment-sidecar/README.md

 - Privacy.
 Your data belongs to you.
 - Easy to integrate.
 Just a simple Javascript call.
 This makes is easy to use the comment-sidecar in conjunction with static site generators like **Hugo** or Jekyll.
 You don't have to integrate PHP code in the generated HTML files.
 - Lightweight: Zero Dependencies.
+- No account required.
+The visitors of your side don't need to have an account to drop a comment.
 - No performance impact on TTFB (Time To First Byte), because the comments are loaded asynchronously.
 - Spam Protection.
 - E-Mail Notification.
 E-Mail includes a deletion link to easily remove undesired comments.